Revocation Statuses on the Internet: Appendix A. Extra on CA behavior

-We have already seen that different CAs have different revocation-status-handling practices.
-To provide some additional insights, we obtained day-of-week distributions that capture {\it when} CAs change the ``Revoked'' status to something else (Figure~\ref{fig:per-day-heat}(a)); compare this to the distribution of the first certificate validity day (Figure~\ref{fig:per-day-heat}(b)).
-Perhaps, the most noticeable are the weaker weekly patterns.
+We have already seen that different CAs have different practices for handling of revocation statuses.
+Here we present the obtained day-of-week distributions that capture {\it when} CAs change the ``Revoked'' status to something else (Figure~\ref{fig:per-day-heat}(a)); compare this to the distribution of the first certificate validity day (Figure~\ref{fig:per-day-heat}(b)).
+We note the weak weekly patterns.
 While more than half of the CAs issue significantly fewer certificates with start dates during weekends (dark areas for Sat/Sun in Figure~\ref{fig:per-day-heat}(b)), we did not observe such weekly patterns for the revocation status changes.
 Instead, only a few CAs have spikes of revocation status changes on a certain day (white squares in Figure~\ref{fig:per-day-heat}(a)).
 For example, Starfield, GoDaddy (part of Starfield), and Digidentify update most of their statuses on Friday, and Japanese Registry on Sunday (Monday Japanese time).
 The distributions suggest that the relation between last-status-change and certificate-validity-start days is not straightforward.
-Having said that, some of the CAs have even weekly distributions for both processes, which may suggest higher levels of automation (e.g., Let's Encrypt, Google, Actalis, cPanel, Gandi, Herndon).
+Some of the CAs have even weekly distributions for both processes, which may suggest higher levels of automation (e.g., Let's Encrypt, Google, Actalis, cPanel, Gandi, Herndon).
 Among the large CAs, DigiCert stands out with their pronounced weekly patterns for both processes.
-Similarly, there are some differences in the daily (Figure~\ref{fig:expiry-heat}(a)) and hourly (Figure~\ref{fig:expiry-heat}(b)) distributions of the expiry times selected for certificates.
+Similarly, there are differences in the daily and hourly distributions of the expiry times selected for certificates (Figure~\ref{fig:expiry-heat}).
 Here, some of the large CAs (e.g., Let's Encrypt, GoDaddy, Google, GlobalSign) spread expiry times both across the week and the hours of the days, whereas other large CAs (e.g., DigiCert, Comodo, cPanel, Sectigo) always set certificates to expire at the same time of day.
-Although these differences may not have major security implications, perhaps, they demonstrate the lack of a standardized policy for managing the revocation status of expired certificates.
+These differences may not have major security implications, however, they demonstrate the lack of a standardized policy for managing the statuses of expired certificates.